natecraddock/zygrader/readme.md

   * Pylance (Microsoft) - _Improved Python language server_
 * Configuration (workspace)
   * editor.formatOnSave: true
-  * python.formatting.provider: "black"
+  * python.formatting.provider: "yapf"

-We use `black` for auto code formatting.
+We use `yapf` for auto code formatting.
 The above settings will enable auto code formatting on save to keep everyone's edits consistent.
-If you want to run formatting on all files, run `find . -name "*.py" -exec python3 -m black {} \;`.
+If you want to run formatting on all files, run `find . -name "*.py" -exec python3 -m yapf -i {} \;`.

 After creating a virtual environment, you must select that as the python interpreter in VSCode for development.
 Enter the